Ariwodo16/Mission-to-Mars/README.md

-# Unit 12 Homework: Mission to Mars
+Mission to Mars

-In this assignment, you will build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+Build a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
 The following information outlines what you need to do.

-## Before You Begin

-1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local Git repository, create a directory for the web scraping challenge.
-Use a folder name that corresponds to the challenge: `Missions_to_Mars`.

-4. Add your notebook files to this folder as well as your Flask app.

-5. Push the above changes to GitHub.

 ## Instructions

-The instructions for this assignment are divided into three parts:
+The instructions are divided into two parts:

 1. Scraping

 2. MongoDB and Flask Application

-3. Submission

 ## Part  1: Scraping